hatfield-c/inv-differ/README.md

 To compile into a .exe file for distribution onto Windows computers, you must have a local instance of Python installed (version 3.7 or higher).

+Once you have Python installed, you must use a python compiler library.
 I used py2exe, but you can use whatever you like. py2exe can be found here:
 - https://www.py2exe.org